nickda/aviatrix-cfn-types/README.md

 <!-- TOC --><a name="4-generate-the-aviatrix-resources-and-provider-documentation"></a>

-## 4. Generate the Aviatrix resources and provider documentation
+## 4. Generate the Aviatrix resources and documentation

 To generate resources based on the latest version of Terraform provider: